 - Appam with Stew

 Appam with Stew is one of the favorite dishes of Kerala.
 Basically, Appam is a rice pancake with a thick center and paper-thin structure on the outside.
-It is served with the stew, a curry type of dish made with chunks of meat.
+It is served with stew, a curry type of dish made with chunks of meat.
 A creamy coconut curry enhances the taste of this dish by hundred times.

 - Kerala Prawn Curry

-You can not miss out special prawn curry of Kerala.
+You can not miss out on the special prawn curry of Kerala.
 Kerala is a coastal state, and it has sumptuous aquatic cuisine, and prawn curry made with Kerala style is one of those scrumptious dishes.
 All of the authentic spices grown in Kerala are used to make this particular dish.

 It is a delicious dish with a high nutritive value for tourists.